Patrick Calhoun: Life and career

 Now 59 years old, Calhoun largely retired from business.
 He invested in real estate, but all his efforts failed.
 He moved to New York City in 1914, where he lived off his wife's income and attempted to re-establish himself in business.
 In 1916, he was sued for failure to pay rent on his office, and the poor state of his financial affairs was exposed.
 He declared bankruptcy the same year.
 Although some sources claim he returned to Southern California in the 1930s and regained a portion of his fortune investing in oil fields, other sources say there's little evidence to suggest he made these investments or restored his fortune and that he died instead in obscurity.

 Personal life and death

 Calhoun married Sarah Porter Williams on November 4, 1885.
 The couple had eight children: Martha, Margaret, Patrick, George, John, Andrew, Mildred, and Sarah.

 After Sarah Calhoun died in August 1928, Calhoun lived with his son, John C. Calhoun, Jr. at 2036 San Pasqual Street in Pasadena, California.
-On June 16, 1943, he was struck in front of his home by a teenager street racing with another car.
-One of his legs was amputated in the accident, and he suffered severe head trauma.
+On June 16, 1943, he was struck in front of his home by a teenager street racing with another driver.
+One of his legs was amputated in the crash, and he suffered severe head trauma.

 He died at Huntington Memorial Hospital a few hours later.
 His funeral was held June 19 in the chapel of the Turner & Stevens Funeral Home.
 He was interred in the Calhoun family plot at Woodland Cemetery in Clemson, South Carolina.